-With videos, GoPro Studio includes a “remove fisheye” option that’s baked in as part of the process of converting the footage.
-But that option isn’t available for still images.
+GoPro Studio included a “remove fisheye” option that was baked in as part of the process of converting the footage.
+But that option wasn’t available for still images, and GoPro Studio has been discontinued.

 It’s worth emphasizing that this only works for still images, not videos.
 I have a separate guide for removing the fisheye effect from GoPro videos.